Nivedithagowda2/LectureSnap/README.md

 Nobody has properly built a pipeline that goes all the way from raw input — a PDF, a video, an audio recording — to a complete, high-quality study kit including structured notes, visual slides, and a narrated teacher video, fully automatically.

 ---

-## Our Solution — LectureSnap

-LectureSnap is a four-stage AI pipeline that processes any lecture recording, meeting video, or PDF and produces a complete study kit in minutes.
+# 💡 Solution

+LectureSnap automatically converts learning material into a complete study kit.

+Every upload becomes:

+✅ Structured Notes

+✅ AI Topic Summary

+✅ Professional Slides

+✅ Teacher-style Narrated Video

+✅ Stored permanently on Backblaze B2

+---